Annual Percentage Rate (APR)

 Unsecured revolving open-ended line of credit with a specific credit limit and a variable rate.

-Unsecured loan with a fixed monthly payment and fixed interest rate.
+Unsecured loan with a fixed monthly payment, fixed term and fixed interest rate.

 A fee charged to a borrower who pays off a loan before it is due.
 There is no prepayment penalty for a Wells Fargo Personal Loan.
 You can pay your loan back early if you choose, without additional fees or fines.